 (3) identify performance targets for measuring progress and achievement of transportation system goals, objectives, or policies.

-Within one year of each revision of the statewide multimodal transportation plan under subdivision 1a, the commissioner must prepare a 20-year statewide highway investment plan that:
+Within one year of each revision of the statewide multimodal transportation plan under subdivision 1a, the commissioner must prepare a 20-year Minnesota state highway investment plan that:

 (1) incorporates performance measures and targets for assessing progress and achievement of the state's transportation goals, objectives, and policies identified in this chapter for the state trunk highway system, and those goals, objectives, and policies established in the statewide multimodal transportation plan.
-Performance targets must be based on objectively verifiable measures, and address, at a minimum, preservation and maintenance of the structural condition of state highway bridges and pavements, safety, and mobility;
+Performance targets must be based on objectively verifiable measures, and address, at a minimum:

 (2) summarizes trends and impacts for each performance target over the past five years;